Campus Information Technology Services

 - Log management

-IT will be organized in the best way possible based on current staff to meet these services in the most efficient way that benefits the entire University.
+IT will be organized in the best way possible based on current staff to provide these services in the most efficient way that benefits the entire University.

 Project Planning and Funding: